nvkt/firedetect/README.md

 ## Project Overview

-This system uses computer vision and deep learning to detect the presence of wildfires in images and video streams.
+This system uses computer vision and deep learning to detect the pr esence of wildfires in images and video streams.
 The project is implemented in three phases:

 1. **Phase 1:** Core AI/ML model for image-based fire detection
 2. **Phase 2:** Real-time webcam integration